-Palliative care program

-Palliative Care works to improve quality of life for you and your family.
-It is appropriate at any age and any stage in a serious illness, and is based on the needs of the member, not the prognosis.
-Unlike the Original Medicare hospice benefit, palliative care does not have a prognosis restriction and may be provided alongside curative treatment.
-Care is provided by a team of doctors, nurses, social workers, nutritionists and other specially trained people who coordinate with your existing Primary Care Provider.

-If you are eligible and enroll in the Palliative Care Program, a member of your Care Team will call you.
-Together, we will plan the frequency of calls to provide you support and make sure your services are meeting your specific health needs and discuss other resources you may need.
-You will receive the following support through Care Management Services:

-- Comprehensive care assessment - Care planning and goals of care discussions - Access to social services and community resources - Coordination with Primary Care Providers

-Please contact the plan for more details.

-\$0 copay for each Medicare-covered service.
-Prior Authorization may be required.

-Deductible may apply.
-50% coinsurance for each service.

-Prior Authorization may be required.

-Partial hospitalization services and Intensive outpatient services

-Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-These services include intensive outpatient programs (IOPs).

-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.

-Deductible applies. \$0 or 20% coinsurance per day for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
+In-Network Deductible applies. \$0 or 20% coinsurance per day for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.

-Deductible applies.
+Prior Authorization is required.
+Out-of-Network Deductible applies.
 50% coinsurance per day for each Medicare-covered service.
 Prior Authorization is required.
+Personal emergency response system (PERS) MobileHelp® Personal Emergency Response System gives the member peace of mind knowing that emergency help is just a button press away.
+The medical alert system can summon help at home and away from home.
+MobileHelp is a registered trademark of MobileHelp.
+Patented technology.
+MobileHelp is an FDA-registered Medicare Device Manufacturer.
+Please contact the plan for more details.
+In-Network \$0 copay Out-of-Network Not covered